BDA-KTS/-ClaimsGen-_-Verified-Claims-Wizard/README.md

 ### Digital Behavioral data
+The method works with claims collected from various fact-checking websites, structured through claims extractor.

 ### Sample Input
 The output of Extractor module is the input to the generator module in ClaimsKG.